 [B]US Dollar / Japanese Yen Valuation Forecast[/B]

-The Japanese Yen is effectively at its “fair” value against the US Dollar for the third consecutive month.
-However, both the yield outlook and comparative economic growth expectations are biased in favor of the greenback.
-Indeed, the States are forecast to outpace Japan’s performance both this year and in 2010.
-This suggests a broadly bullish bias for USDJPY in the months ahead.
+The bottom line for the Japanese Yen is broadly unchanged for the fifth consecutive month with the currency still effectively at its “fair” value against the US Dollar.
+As before, both the yield outlook and comparative economic growth expectations are biased in favor of the greenback.
+Indeed, median estimates from a survey of economists conducted by Bloomberg suggest that US GDP growth will outpace that of Japan by an average of 2.4% through the end of 2010.
+The pair’s correlation to risk trends seems to have declined sharply recently, but these relationships can vary in prominence over time and there is certainly a possibility that any return to risk aversion would prompt carry trade liquidation and send the Yen higher across the board, weighing on USDJPY by association.
 On balance, current positioning does not offer an attractive mispricing to be exploited from a valuation standpoint; it seems prudent to remain flat for the time being until a cleaner disparity presents itself.

 One of the oldest and most basic fundamental approaches to determining the “fair” exchange rate of one currency to another relies on the concept of Purchasing Power Parity.
 This approach says that an identical product should cost the same from one country to another, with the only difference in the price tag accounted for by the exchange rate.
 For example, if a pencil costs €1 in Europe and $1.20 in the US, the “fair” EURUSD exchange rate should be 1.20.
-For our purposes, we will use the PPP values provided annually by the Organization for Economic Cooperation and Development (OECD).
+For our purposes, we will use the PPP values provided annually by Bloomberg.
 We compare these values to current market rates to determine how much each currency is under- or over-valued against the US Dollar.